What is the Office of Care and Protection?

 What happens if there is no-one suitable or willing to act as Controller?

 If no relative or friend is willing to act or if there is a disagreement between them as to whom should act, the Master may appoint an officer of the Court or the Official Solicitor as the Controller.

 The practice and procedure of the OCP is defined in the Patients Affairs Rules which are set out in Order 109 and Appendix D of the Rules of the Court of Judicature [SR1986 No. 1841].

 A Controller can do all the things in relation to the property and affairs of the Patient as the court orders, directs or authorises them to do.
 If the court is later satisfied that the patient has become capable of managing their property and affairs the Controller will be discharged by the court.

 What is the role of the Official Solicitor?

-What other protections for the patient’s property and finances are available within the Provisions of the Mental Health (Northern Ireland) Order 1986?
+What other protections for the Patient’s property and finances are available within the Provisions of the Mental Health (Northern Ireland) Order 1986?

-The court may arrange a visit by a ‘Lord Chief Justice General Visitor’ to investigate any particular matter relating to the capacity of the patient to manage his property or affairs and then report to the court.
+The court may arrange a visit by a ‘Lord Chief Justice General Visitor’ to investigate any particular matter relating to the capacity of the patient to manage their property or affairs and then report to the court.

 In addition Health and Social Care Trusts have some powers in relation to the property of a person in accommodation for which they are responsible.
 Under Article 116(1) of the Order, these powers apply to a person incapable by reason of mental disorder of managing and administering their property and affairs who resides in accommodation for which the Regional Board is responsible.
 The power does not apply where a controller has already been appointed.